gpjmartin/sb1/auto-scaling/README.md

         kubectl apply -f priority.yaml

-To Test Auto-Scaling, run the command:
+To Test Auto-Scaling, run the command below in multiple tabs (e.g. 5 ) in the Query Editor: </br>

         select sum(quantity) from tpch.sf100000.lineitem;